-Aurora was developed at the German Aerospace Center DLR in 2015-2018.
-The DLR spin-off POLARIS Raumflugzeuge continues Aurora development & commercialization.
+Aurora was initially designed at the German Aerospace Center DLR in 2015-2018.
+The DLR spin-off POLARIS Raumflugzeuge continues Aurora development & commercialization under DLR license agreement.

 Aurora is based on groundbreaking spaceplane research including concepts such as Saenger and Hopper.
 The basic approach - a horizontal take-off rocketplane - was identified as the most economic solution for future access to space within the comprehensive ESA FESTIP study.

 Aurora adopts and implements this approach via a highly optimized vehicle design and with utilizing latest structures and heat-shield technologies.